opeyemitechpro/devops-interview-q-and-a/docs/by-knowledge-area/ci-cd-automation.md

 ---

-## 2- How would you design a CI/CD pipeline that builds an application in AWS but deploys it to both AWS and Azure? {#ci-cd-multi-cloud-deploy}
+## Que 2 - How would you design a CI/CD pipeline that builds an application in AWS but deploys it to both AWS and Azure? {#ci-cd-multi-cloud-deploy}

 !!! tip "Question 2"